About the Book

 About the Author

 “Finding Ti Ming and Tem Po, Legend of the golf gods” is Mark Button’s first book.
-A native of Lawrence, Kan., Button is the executive editor of Texas Links Magazines, which publishes monthly, regional golf magazines in Dallas-Fort Worth and Houston.
+A native of Lawrence, Kan., Mark is the Senior Director of Communications for the Texas Golf Association.
+He formerly served as Executive Editor of Texas Links Magazines.

-A graduate of the William Allen White School of Journalism at the University of Kansas, Button has covered sports as a writer and editor for more than seventeen years.
+A graduate of the William Allen White School of Journalism at the University of Kansas, Mark has covered sports as a writer and editor for 20 years.

-For the past seven, he has exclusively covered golf in Texas.
-The recipient of the 2010 Southern Texas PGA Media/Public Relations Award, Button has won numerous honors from the Associated Press and Texas Golf Writers Association.
-He currently lives in Houston.Read More
+The recipient of the 2010 Southern Texas PGA Media/Public Relations Award, Mark has won numerous honors from the Associated Press and Texas Golf Writers Association.
+He currently lives in Dallas.Read More

 About the Creator